 4. Reach out to a therapist or counselor.

 Some of us experience SAHM depression as a few weeks of depression symptoms; for others, it can become chronic.
-A good therapist is worth their weight in gold, and if you’re experiencing clinical depression (two or more weeks of serious depression), consider seeing a therapist.
+A good therapist is worth their weight in gold, and if you’re experiencing clinical depression (two or more weeks of serious depression), consider contacting a therapist (many therapists offer virtual/telemedicine sessions).
 Your health insurance may cover therapy; if not, many community health centers offer free or reduced-fee counselors.
 The Anxiety and Depression Association of America has some great tips on how to find a low-cost therapist.

 5. Get your sweat on.

 Exercise is a natural mood booster.
-Strap your baby into a carrier or a stroller and go for a walk.
-Some moms fit in solo exercise during the early morning hours, at naptime, or when their partner comes home in the evening.
+Many yoga studios and fitness apps are offering free and low-cost online workouts you can do at home.
+If you’re able, strap your baby into a carrier or a stroller and go for a walk.
+Some moms fit in solo exercise during the early morning hours, at naptime, or in the evening.
 “It took a few false starts, but once I found a running group for moms and connected with the women there, things really turned around.
-I felt better physically and mentally,” says Shana, an SAHM from Maryland.
+I felt better physically and mentally,” says Shana, a mom from Maryland.

 6. Catch up on your sleep.